R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/linux-troubleshooting.md

 ## Reshade adding incompatible DXVK version for Northstar

 If you ever used ReShade together with Titanfall2 in the past it will have created a bunch of DXVK DLLs that are incompatible with Northstar.
-If Northstar fails to fully initialize with an exeption and you have previously installed ReShade on Windows delete the following files from `Titanfall2/bin/x64_retail/`:
+If Northstar fails to fully initialize with an exception and you have previously installed ReShade on Windows delete the following files from `Titanfall2/bin/x64_retail/`:

 * D3D8.DLL
 * D3D9.DLL